Primordial non-Gaussianities from inflation

 Expanding, for example, the first term in the Lagrangian produces the following set of third-order terms,

-As was mentioned, the goal is to convert the action into a form where all of the leading contributions vanish, either once the equations of motion are imposed or because they are total derivatives.
-To start this process, convert this set of four terms into a single term by noticing that the last two terms resemble the first two, once they have been integrated by parts to remove the time derivatives from the $\zeta$ fields,
+The goal is to convert the action into a form where many of the leading contributions vanish because they are total derivatives.
+To start this process, convert this set of four terms into a single (nonderivative) term by noticing that the last two terms resemble the first two, once they have been integrated by parts to remove the time derivatives from the $\zeta$ fields,

-Inserted back into the previous equation---and integrating it by parts once more---yields a single term that is not a total derivative,
+Inserted back into the previous equation, and integrating it by parts once more, yields a single term that is not a total derivative,